dcacciarelli/my-causality-book/_sources/cover.md

 # Causality in Electricity Markets

-## An In-Depth Exploration of Causal Inference Techniques and Their Applications in the Energy
+<p style="font-size:24px;">An In-Depth Exploration of Causal Inference Techniques and Their Applications in the Energy</p>

 By [**Davide Cacciarelli**](https://sites.google.com/view/dcacciarelli) and [**Pierre Pinson**](https://pierrepinson.com/)